When you have the ‘Ferrari’ of dairy cows in your hands, you want to make sure they have the fuel to perform to their genetic potential.

-The family has been working with VPMaxx representative Barry Smallridge for some time and is very happy with the cropping support and advice he has offered them.
+The family has been working with VPMAXX Account Manager Barry Smallridge for some time and is very happy with the cropping support and advice he has offered them.

 “We trust Barry’s advice and knowledge, and he understands our needs,” Russell says.